Chrysler Crossfire: Design

-The name "Crossfire" refers to the two character lines that run from front to rear along the body sides — their crease directions cross below the mirrors on the door panels.
-Conceived during the period of Chrysler's ownership by Daimler-Benz, the name also refers to the collaboration of the two companies.
+The name "Crossfire" refers to two character lines that run from front to rear along the body sides, prominently crossing below the mirrors on the door panels.
+Conceived during the period of Daimler Chrysler, the name also refers to the collaboration of the two companies.

-The Chrysler Crossfire concept car was introduced at the 2001 North American International Auto Show and the production version was unveiled at the 2002 Los Angeles Auto Show as a 2004 model "is as faithful a translation from concept to production as any in recent memory."
-The concept car was made "to evoke a strong, passionate, emotional response.
+The Chrysler Crossfire concept car was introduced at the 2001 North American International Auto Show.
+The production version was unveiled at the 2002 Los Angeles Auto Show as a 2004 model and "is as faithful a translation from concept to production as any in recent memory."
+The concept car was designed "to evoke a strong, passionate, emotional response.
 We had to retain that.
 We want to polarize our audience—we want people to love it or hate it."

-Conceived to be a two-seat image building or halo car for the Chrysler brand, the marketing objective was also to make use of available components using a two-seat roadster chassis.
-The production car shares about 39% of its parts with Mercedes-Benz vehicles and Chrysler dealers were required to invest in special equipment, tools, and parts to be able to sell the new luxury model.
-The rear-wheel-drive Crossfire coupe design objective was to make an "impression" with looks that are "unique, almost sculptural."
+Conceived as a two-seat halo car for the Chrysler brand, the objective was to use available components on a two-seat roadster chassis.
+The production car shares about 39% of its parts with Mercedes-Benz vehicles and Chrysler dealers were required to invest in special equipment, tools, and parts to be able to market the new luxury model.
+The rear-wheel-drive Crossfire coupe styling objective was for a "unique, almost sculptural" design.

-The Crossfire's visual presence includes a wide body raked over relatively huge 19-inch rear wheels and 18-inch front wheels.
-The most distinctive design element is the fastback roof and broad rear fenders made for a rear end design that prompted automotive journalists and writers to compare the new car to American Motors' 1965–1967 AMC Marlin.
-The "distinctive boat-tail rear end that reminds more than one observer of the old Rambler Marlin."
+The Crossfire's styling includes a wide stance with 19-inch rear wheels and 18-inch front wheels.
+Automotive journalists compared the Crossfire to American Motors' 1965–1967 AMC Marlin.
+Noted journalist, Paul Leinert said the "distinctive boat-tail rear end reminds more than one observer of the old Rambler Marlin."
 For example, Rob Rothwell wrote "... when I first espied the rear lines of the Chrysler Crossfire I was instantly transported back to 1965 and my favorite car of that year, the Rambler Marlin."
 Motor Trend also compared the "provocative boattail theme" of the 2004 Crossfire's sheetmetal to that of the AMC Marlin fastback.
-Likewise, the new Chrysler's boat-tail is "formed as the edges of the roof converge into a kind of teardrop shape, leaving the rear fenders to flare out over the rear wheels."
+The Crossfire's tail is "formed as the edges of the roof converge into a kind of teardrop shape, leaving the rear fenders to flare out over the rear wheels."

-Chrysler themselves said the Crossfire took inspiration from the 1930s art deco period and buildings such as the Chrysler Building.
+Chrysler said the Crossfire took inspiration from the 1930s art deco period and buildings such as the Chrysler Building.
 Motor Trend cites vehicle influences from 1930s including Bugattis and the Talbot Lago.
-Chrysler wanted to once again offer a performance coupe reminiscent of the luxury reputation they enjoyed during the late 1950s to mid-1960s with the Chrysler 300 letter series coupes and convertibles.

-Construction and features
+The objective for Chrysler was to "give the brand a touch of class would be a thoroughly modern, European-edged sports car in its range – something that could compete against the raft of roadsters on the market".
+Furthermore, the car was to be "plush" and "refined", rather than a "boy racer".